dampbacon/js-prototype-game/README.md

 - [ ] floor depth mechanic. (partial implementation currently)
 - [ ] make fleeing combat from hostile enemies randomly take you either closer to the surface or deeper
-- [ ] add button to leave dungeon that takes you up 10 floors each cick and a random room unlikely to have enemies but still possible
+- [x] add button to leave dungeon that takes you up 10 floors each cick and a random room unlikely to have enemies but still possible
-- [ ] add entrance event, home event
+- [x] add entrance event, home event
 - [ ] home base, level up out of dungeon mechanic.
 <br>

-- [ ] animated ansi/ascii art as opposed to the current static images.(low priority)
+- [ ] animated ansi/ascii art as opposed to the current static images.(low priority) (1 animation done used for magic and oil flasks)
 - [ ] external storage of data maybe.